Albertolabs/albertolabs/blog/wp-content/plugins/easy-eu-cookie-law/readme.txt

 == Installation ==

 1. Upload `cookie_law` folder to the `/wp-content/plugins/` directory
-2. Change all files permissions to writable (777).
-3. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the 'Plugins' menu in WordPress
-4. Configure your settings in the 'Cookie law' menu.
+3. Configure your settings in the 'Cookie law' menu.

 == Frequently Asked Questions ==